pyccel/sympde/docs/examples.md

 $a(u,v) := \int_{\Omega} \nabla^2 u ~ \nabla^2 v ~ d\Omega$, and
 $l(v) := \int_{\Omega} f v ~ d\Omega$.

-The implementation of this model with SymPDE is given in Python code \ref{code:sym-bilaplacian}.
+The implementation of this model with SymPDE is given in Python code.

 <a id="linear-vector-poisson"></a>
 ### Vector Poisson's equation